Why use Heat Networks?

 - The Code highlights the issues to be considered and – inadvertently – explains why the uptake has been so low.

-The Heat Networks Code of Practice has been produced by CIBSE and ADE with extensive participation from AECOM, Cofely, DECC, GLA and many others.
+The Heat Networks Code of Practice has been produced by CIBSE and ADE with extensive participation from the GLA and others.
 The introduction to the Code states that:

-The development of heat networks (or district heating) in the UK is increasingly recognised as an important component in the UK’s future energy strategy (DECC, 2013).
+The development of heat networks (or district heating) in the UK is increasingly recognised as an important component in the UK’s future energy strategy.

 Heat networks can address the ‘energy trilemma’ by meeting the following strategic aims: